 Well, it is.
 So on my journey to make this easier I was talking to Dain (@damarxtoys) aka BuzzardGuts and he said that he just prints out full size 8.5x11 stickers and sticks them to the chipboard and trim them.

 So, there you go!
-That’s everything I know about packaging.
+That’s just about everything I know about packaging.
 I am still always learning and always changing.
-In fact I was writing this article when I had the problems with the sticker paper.
-New solutions equal new problems.
+This article has been updated at least 3 times.

 So, if you do something that’s easier or different leave it in the comments section!
 And if you have any questions please leave them in the comments section to be answered.